Adam Johnson (writer): Career

-Johnson also wrote the short-story collection Emporium and the novel Parasites Like Us, which won a California Book Award in 2003.
+Johnson also wrote the short-story collections Emporium and Fortune Smiles and the novel Parasites Like Us, which won a California Book Award in 2003.
 His work has been published in Esquire, Harper's Magazine, Tin House, and The Paris Review, as well as Best New American Voices and The Best American Short Stories.
 Recently, his short story "George Orwell was a Friend of Mine" was published by 21st Editions in The Janus Turn with photographs in platinum by George Tice.

-Johnson's work has been translated into many languages and focuses on characters at the edge of society for whom isolation and disconnection are nearly permanent conditions.
-Michiko Kakutani described the central theme "running through his tales is also a melancholy melody of longing and loss: a Salingeresque sense of adolescent alienation and confusion, combined with an acute awareness of the randomness of life and the difficulty of making and sustaining connections."
+Johnson's work focuses on characters at the edge of society for whom isolation and disconnection are nearly permanent conditions.
+Michiko Kakutani described the central theme running through his tales as "a melancholy melody of longing and loss: a Salingeresque sense of adolescent alienation and confusion, combined with an acute awareness of the randomness of life and the difficulty of making and sustaining connections."